qfpl/blog/content/drafts/installing-nixos.md

 diagnose your problem.
 Furthermore, because NixOS is the way it is, you can radically reconfigure your system later knowing that you can fallback to a known good configuration, and once you're confident everything works, clean up packages you no longer need.
 In short, don't stress too much about installing and configuring absolutely everything.
-It's fine to start from something that works and build up.
+It's fine to start with a small but working system and build up as you learn what you want.

 ```
 -- Vim 4 life!
 Or, you know, use `nano` or whatever else you might prefer.